aile-ma/CPSC552-Final-Project/README.md

 ## How to Run
 ### Set up your environment
-Create and activate the environment using the provided tgbm.tml file:
+Create and activate the environment using the provided tf_multimodal_cpu.yml file:

 ```python
 conda env create -f tf_multimodal_cpu.yml